Crochet Glasses Case – Seeing Spots

 15 sc in back loop only x 12 rounds = 4 inches

 Use pattern as gauge swatch – After round 6, work should measure about 3.5 inches wide x 2 inches tall.
-Exact gauge is not critical.
+Exact gauge is not critical but will affect finished size and yardage needed.

 Abbreviations used